 (The first version of this article is also published on “The Jung Page”, here.)

 Can Winnicott be fitted into an overarching psychoanalytic theory?
 There are ominous aspects of Winnicott’s psychology involving the “merger with” and the “destruction of” the patient.
 Winnicott’s notions fly in the face of our traditional sense of morality and they radically deviate from traditional psychoanalysis.
 How can we come to grips with the fact that his flagrantly immoral and highly unorthodox theories keep popping up?
 I hold that Winnicott’s theory is pertinent to a certain kind of psychic economy that is backward in relation to modern man.
 Mankind is stratified on different levels of mental culture or psychic economy, representing different stages in our historical evolution.
-The psyche is moulded by an inborn factor of psychic economy, and not only by individual experiences and personality characteristics.
+The psyche is moulded by an inborn factor of mental culture, and not only by individual experiences and personality characteristics.
 Thus, we must have recourse to an exclusive model for each kind of psychic economy.
 It would help to solve the dilemma of whether or not W. is an integral part of psychoanalysis.

 The notions of ‘projection’ and ‘transference’ take on a completely different meaning at the cultural level of aboriginal people.
 The psychoanalytic theory is ineffectual for people living in an animistic universe.
 There is no ‘projection’ since people at this level aren’t capable of projection.
 Whereas in a modern Westerner there is always a little doubt about the veracity of a projection, at the animistic level it is a wholly unconscious phenomenon.
 The experience of the object comes always from the outside.
 By example, if the individual is startled when seeing a tree stub in the dark, it means that something has hit him like an arrow from the outside.
 Whereas a Westerner is prone to immediately withdraw the projection, the animist is convinced that he has experienced a living spirit in the form of a tree stub.
 He will continue to regard the tree stub or the location with reverence or fear.
-He is not capable of withdrawing the projection, since the projective function is not part of the animistic form of psychic economy.
+He is not capable of withdrawing the projection, since the projective function is not part of the animistic form of mental culture.

 How can this aboriginal man possibly be analyzed in terms of transference and counter-transference?
 The whole theoretical edifice is unfunctional in the animistic context.
 His psyche is governed by a different psychic economy that is wholly apt in his natural environment, but becomes dysfunctional in a Western society, where he is likely to be diagnosed with a DSM code.
 However, he should really be understood according to a model of the animistic psyche.
 We tend to view him as a primitive who is subject to delusions, but his worldview is really grounded in a psychic economy peculiar to his own cultural level.
-Animism is an wholly healthy and persuasive philosophy of life in its own right.
+Animism is a wholly healthy and persuasive philosophy of life in its own right.

 In the same vein, Winnicott’s theoretical edifice portrays a psychic economy that deviates both from the animistic and the modern projective economy.
 Arguably, like animism, it represents a stage in the psychic evolution of man.
 W. describes psychic life as a continual merger with the object to acquire ‘omnipotence’, and a subsequent destruction of the same, to acquire ‘unit status’.
 This modus operandi is characteristic of NPD (DSM-IV 301.81), as described by Kernberg, et al. If Winnicott’s theory indeed describes the pathological psyche, it means that we are dealing with a psychic economy that deviates from the standard economy of psychoanalysis.
 The latter is relevant to a patient who is susceptible to “interpretation”; who reacts with a transference and is capable of withdrawing projections in due order.
 On the other hand, Masud Khan found Winnicott’s theory very persuasive since it rhymed with his own psychic economy.
 However, outside of his native cultural context, it grew out of proportion.
 He made himself guilty of many transgressions resulting in his expulsion from The British Psycho-Analytical Society and the International Psycho-Analytical Association (cf. Kahr, 2003).